CS7820/Project/deliverables/Final Paper.md

 We would like to explore perturbed embedding space to identify if KGE models can incorrectly infer judge ruled sentencing.
 This investigation hopes to understand if attacked KGE can link to causing judges to appear as sentencing towards a bias ruling.
 We hope to see the perturbed KG consistently inferring a judge towards sentencing more or less aggressive charges which respectively have harsher or limited jail time/death sentencing. <!-- (Smartify, include typing of entities somehow) --#>
 -->

-We would measure this by observing if the model predicts targeted sentencing with greater or lesser severity as the embeddings change.

-We would also like to identify a maximal threshold, perhaps in a percentile, of number of facts to perturb in discovering effectiveness of AA in KGE.
+We would also like to identify a maximal threshold, perhaps as a ratio between perturbed and actual facts, in discovering effectiveness of attacks against KGE models.
 <!-- (Verify if Declan does this -- if yes, toy v real data, if no, new research) -->

 ## Proposed Evaluation